학술논문

 Abstract

-Giant viruses of the phylum Nucleocytoviricota have captured researchers’ attention due to their increasingly recognized impacts on eukaryotic genome evolution.
-Their origins are hypothesized to predate or coincide with the diversification of eukaryotes and their natural hosts span the eukaryotic tree of life.
-But surprisingly, giant viruses have not been found in the fungal kingdom, though recent metagenomic work suggests a putative association.
-Here we show that early-diverging fungal lineages maintain both “viral fossils” and host active infections by giant viruses, which form a monophyletic clade that we name Mycodnaviridae .
-Viral genomes described here span up to 350kb and encode over 300 genes, including many genes characteristic of giant viruses.
-Interestingly, we observed variation in infection status among the isolates including apparent active infection and transcriptionally-suppressed states, suggestive that viral activation may be constrained to certain life stages of the host.
-Our experimental findings add to the scant few natural virus-host systems available in culture for the study of giant viruses.
-These viruses have likely shaped the early evolution of these fungal lineages and should prove a useful model for their study.
+Giant viruses of the phylum Nucleocytoviricota have emerged as particularly notable due to their increasingly recognized impacts on eukaryotic genome evolution.
+Their origins are hypothesized to predate or coincide with the diversification of eukaryotes, and they have been detected in hosts that span the eukaryotic tree of life.
+But surprisingly, such viruses have not been definitively found in Kingdom Fungi, though genomic and metagenomic work suggests a putative association.
+Here we report both “viral fossils” and active infection by giant viruses in fungi, particularly in the zoosporic phyla Blastocladiomycota and Chytridiomycota.
+The recovered viral genomes span up to 350 kb, encode over 300 genes, and form a monophyletic family-level clade within the Nucleocytoviricota related to orders Imitervirales and Algavirales , which we name Mycodnaviridae .
+We observed variation in infection status among the isolates including apparent active infection and transcriptionally-suppressed states, suggesting that viral activation may be constrained to certain life stages of the host.
+Our experimental findings add to the limited natural virus-host systems available in culture for the study of giant viruses.
+These viruses may have shaped the early evolution of these fungal lineages by the shuttling of genes between major kingdoms and domains of life.
+Our findings expand the known host range of Nucleocytoviricota into a new kingdom that contains many model species.
+Mycodnaviridae have a global distribution, which invites inquiry into the implications of these infections for host traits, host genome evolution, and the metabolic impacts to ecosystems.